-Red Solder Resist is bold and it looks professional.
-The contrast between traces, planes and empty space is good, but observably lower than on a green board.
+Red Solder Resist is bold, and it looks professional.
+The contrast between traces, planes, and space is good but observably lower than on a green board.
 Inspection of fine traces on the board for defects is best done with some form of magnification.
-Silkscreen stands out well against the red background and flux residues clean up well, just as well as on a green board.
+Silkscreen stands out well against the red background, and flux residues clean up well, just as well as on a green board.

-Though there is no big difference between green solder mask and red solder mask, but Red Solder Resist is eye-catching.
-If you want an outstanding board, you can try red solder mask.
+Though there is no significant difference between a green solder mask and red solder mask, Red Solder Resist is eye-catching.
+If you want an outstanding board, you can try a red solder mask.

 - Blue Solder Mask

-One of the reasons why we use blue solder mask is that blue solder mask is easier to distinguish.
-And contrast between white silkscreen and blue solder mask is very high, so if your board is label-heavy then blue might be fit very well.
+One of the reasons we use a blue solder mask is that the blue solder mask is easier to distinguish.
+And the contrast between white silkscreen and blue solder masks is very high, so if your board is label-heavy, then blue might be fit very well.

-But the contrast between traces and empty space is a little too low and it is difficult to inspect for manufacturing defects without mandatory magnification.
-Meanwhile, blue solder mask doesn’t clean up as well as red and green.
-As a dark color it is prone to hiding dirt and if you’re not careful enough, the flux stains can be stubborn to remove.
+But the contrast between traces and space is a little too low, and it is difficult to inspect for manufacturing defects without mandatory magnification.
+Meanwhile, the blue solder mask doesn’t clean up as well as red and green.
+It is prone to hiding dirt as a dark color, and if you’re not careful enough, the flux stains can be stubborn to remove.

-Blue solder resist can be a good choice if you’re not bothered about showing off the traces on your board or you need to match colors with your project.
+Blue solder can be a good choice if you’re not bothered about showing off the traces on your board, or you need to match colors with your project.